 “We can always control how we care for a woman.”
 Penny Simkin

-Whether a sister, mother, friend, the local midwife or the nearest neighbor, women have always cared for other women during the challenging hours of labor and birth.
+Birthing people have always been tended to by their neighbors and families.
 The most recent model of this care involves doulas.
 The rise in doula-assisted births has emerged as the medical/technical model of birth has become the norm.

 A doula is experienced in childbirth and provides continuous physical, emotional and informational support before, during and after childbirth.
 We support families in every birthing situation—hospital, birth center and home.
 We help the family and support team prenatally to explore birthing options.
 We then base our support during the hours of labor and birth on what is most important.
 We strive to help everyone at the birth feel helpful and calm.